ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 The figure below shows an example transaction definition to be used for commarea-to-XML conversion using the VIRTEL XML generator.
 The external name “trancom” is the name referenced in the URL of the HTTP request which calls the transaction.
 The special application name $NONE$ indicates that no host application is to be called.
-The /&S order specified in the “TIOA at Logon” field causes the INITIAL scenario “SCONVPLA”, page 0 to be executed.
+The /&S order specified in the “TIOA at Logon” field causes the INITIAL scenario “SCONVPLA” <#_V456UG_0 to be executed.

 ::